 About this course

 On this joint honours course, you'll gain an in-depth understanding of human welfare and social justice, political ideals and economic realities.
-You'll learn about philosophy and economics while broadening your degree through a wide range of optional modules.
+You'll study economics and philosophy while broadening your degree through a wide range of optional modules.
 The critical, logical and imaginative skills you'll develop are sought after by a wide range of employers.

 Your A level results will determine which core or compulsory modules you'll need to take.
 Please see the programme specification for the most up-to-date module lists.